British Gas Test – How To Prepare for the Assessment & Get the Job

 British Gas Telephone Interview

-Use the Job Test Prep interview pack to prepare yourself for your interview and to have a bank of real life examples on which you can draw when being interviewed.
+Use the Job Test Prep interview pack to prepare yourself for your interview and to have a bank of real-life examples from which you can draw when being interviewed.

-If you pass the telephone interview process then you will be invited to attend a British Gas Assessment Centre.
+If you pass the telephone interview process, you will be invited to attend a British Gas Assessment Centre.

-Interview questions will differ according to the job you are applying for; its type and seniority.
+Interview questions will differ according to the job you are applying for.
 The questions will generally be made up of three categories across all departments:

 - Whether you match the company and your core values are in line with those of the company